AuburnSports - HOT BOARD: Offense

 HOT BOARD: Offense

-Auburn has six commitments on offense, but is looking for at least six more on that side of the ball.Who are the top remaining targets?
+Auburn now has seven commitments on offense, but is looking for at least 4-5 more.Who are the top remaining targets?
 What are Auburn's chances with each?
-How many at each positio...
+How many at each position will Auburn sign?...

 PREMIUM CONTENT